Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Details of Section

-\begin{lemma} Let $F $ be an arbitrary forcer gadget.
-Then the following holds. \begin{thmEnumerate} \item The out-stab of $F $ intersects at least~$ 3 $ reflex segments in any conforming partition with stabbing number at most~$ 4 $ of $F $. \item The forcer gadget $F $ admits a partition with stabbing number at most~$ 4 $. \end{thmEnumerate} \end{lemma}
+\begin{lemma} Let $ F $ be an arbitrary forcer gadget.
+Then the following holds. \begin{thmEnumerate} \item In any conforming partition with stabbing number at most~$ 4 $, the force-stab of $ F $ intersects at least~$ 3 $ reflex segments within $ F $. \item The forcer gadget $ F $ admits a partition with stabbing number at most~$ 4 $. \end{thmEnumerate} \end{lemma}

-\begin{proof} It is enough to prove that~\ref{lem:forcerGadgetForall} and~\ref{lem:forcerGadgetExists} hold for $F_0 $ considering only minimal conforming partitions.
-Let $ \mathcal{R} $ be an arbitrary minimal conforming partition of $F_0 $ with stabbing number at most~$ 4 $.
+\begin{proof} It is enough to prove that~\ref{lem:forcerGadgetForall} and~\ref{lem:forcerGadgetExists} hold for $ F _ 0 $ considering only minimal conforming partitions.
+Let $ \partition $ be an arbitrary minimal conforming partition of $ F _ 0 $ with stabbing number at most~$ 4 $.